abbyfleming/abbyfleming.github.io/_posts/2024-07-03-book-recommendations.md

 - The Mountain Is You: Transforming Self-Sabotage Into Self-Mastery
 - Writing for Busy Readers: Communicate More Effectively in the Real World
 - Smart Brevity: The Power of Saying More with Less
-- The Making of a Manager: What to Do When Everyone Looks to You
 - Quiet: The Power of Introverts in a World That Can't Stop Talking
-- Lean In: Women, Work, and the Will to Lead
 - The No Club: Putting a Stop to Women's Dead-End Work
-- No Hard Feelings: The Secret Power of Embracing Emotions at Work
 - Burnout: The Secret to Unlocking the Stress Cycle